51 Use API-wrapping packages

 2. Check your email and follow the instructions to activate your account.

-3. Click [here] to enable the free web services for your account (Note!
-You must be logged into your GeoNames account already for the link to work).
+3. You have to manually enable the free web services for your account (Note!
+You must be logged into your GeoNames account).

 4. Tell R your GeoNames username.